michaelScopic/dotfiles/README.md

 # My Linux dotfiles
 These are my dotfiles that I use on my heavily riced Linux machine (openSUSE btw 😎).
+This is heavily WIP.

 It's beautiful, but at what cost (my RAM reaching 1.5G idle).
 Although thats probably bc of background bloat and KDE